 In a nutshell: If you have questions on privacy regarding ginlo @work, please contact the person responsible for data protection in the organization that has invited you as a user.

-3 What data is collected during the setup of ginlo @work?
+3 What data is collected during the setup of the ginlo @work messenger app?

-3.1 For you to be able to use ginlo @work, the ginlo @work administrator in the organization needs to invite you as a user.
+3.1 For you to be able to use the ginlo @work messenger app, the ginlo @work administrator in the organization needs to invite you as a user.
 To do so, they need to provide your e-mail address, to which an invitation will be sent.
-If you accept the invitation by downloading and installing the ginlo @work app and activating it via the invitation e-mail, you will be registered as a ginlo @work user in the organization.
+If you accept the invitation by downloading and installing the ginlo @work messenger app and activating it via the invitation e-mail, you will be registered as a ginlo @work user in the organization.
 In addition, the administrator enters your first and last name and assigns you a user role.
-This role defines which other users you can see in the ginlo @work app (see section 9).
+This role defines which other users you can see in the ginlo @work messenger app (see section 9).